Graduate Student Travel Funding

 Reimbursement Procedure

-Once you have returned from the conference, submit your receipts and documents to the Graduate SAO.
-Receipts MUST be submitted within two weeks of the conclusion of your trip.
+Once you have returned from the conference, you MUST submit your receipts and documents to the Department Coordinator and Fund Manager within two weeks of the conclusion of your trip.
+Reimbursement is based on actual expenses and cannot be processed until after you return, per UCLA Travel Accounting policy.

 Caution: If you submit your receipts more than two weeks after the conclusion of your trip, it may be impossible for the Department to reimburse your travel.